2024–25 George Mason Patriots women's basketball team

-The 2024–25 George Mason Patriots women's basketball team represents George Mason University during the 2024–25 NCAA Division I women's basketball season.
-The Patriots, led by fifth-year head coach Vanessa Blair-Lewis, play their home games at EagleBank Arena in Fairfax, Virginia, as members of the Atlantic 10 Conference.
+The 2024–25 George Mason Patriots women's basketball team represented George Mason University during the 2024–25 NCAA Division I women's basketball season.
+The Patriots, led by fifth-year head coach Vanessa Blair-Lewis, played their home games at EagleBank Arena in Fairfax, Virginia, as members of the Atlantic 10 Conference.

 Previous season

 The Patriots finished the 2023–24 season 23–8, 14–4 in A-10 play to finish in fourth place.
 They were defeated by Duquesne in the quarterfinals of the A-10 tournament.
 They received an at-large bid to the WBIT, where they would be defeated in overtime by Penn State in the first round.